-A student who is placed in the custody of the state and who is moved outside of the District's attendance boundaries is entitled to continue enrollment at the school he or she was attending prior to the placement until the student reaches the highest grade level at the particular school.
-In addition, if a student in grade 11 or 12 is transferred to another District and does not meet the graduation requirements of the transferring District, the student can request to receive a diploma from the previous District if he or she meets the criteria to graduate from the previous District.
+A student who is placed in the custody of the state and who is moved outside of the District's attendance boundaries is entitled to continue enrollment at the school the student was attending prior to the placement until the student reaches the highest grade level at the particular school.
+In addition, if a student in grade 11 or 12 who is transferred to another District where the student does not meet the graduation requirements the student may request to receive a diploma from the district where the student was enrolled, if the student meets the graduation criteria.